qugar.mesh

 8 — 9 —10 —11 . — . — . — . | | | | | 3 | 4 | 5 | 4 — 5 — 6 — 7 . — . — . — . | | | | | 0 | 1 | 2 | 0 — 1 — 2 — 3 . — . — . — .

 Note that after the mesh creation, DOLFINx renumbers and partitions the mesh, so, this numeration will be different.
-It is always possible to retrieve the original numbering using the maps self.dolfinx_to_lexicg_nodes or self.dolfinx_to_lexicg_cells.
-Or, from the lexicographical to the DOLFINx numbering using self.lexicg_to_dolfinx_nodes or self.lexicg_to_dolfinx_cells.
+It is always possible to retrieve the original numbering using the maps self.get_original_node_ids or self.get_original_cell_ids.
+Or, from the lexicographical to the local DOLFINx numbering using self.get_DOLFINx_local_node_ids or self.get_DOLFINx_local_cell_ids, or the global with self.get_DOLFINx_global_node_ids or self.get_DOLFINx_global_cell_ids,

 Constructor.

-• comm (MPI.Intracomm) – MPI communicator to be used for distributing the mesh.
+comm (MPI.Comm) – MPI communicator to be used for distributing the mesh.

-• ghost_mode (GhostMode, optional) – Ghost mode used for mesh partitioning.
-Defaults to shared_facet.
+ghost_mode (GhostMode, optional) – Ghost mode used for mesh partitioning.
+Defaults to none.

 Creates face facet tags for the tensor product mesh.